noahnkr/portfolio-site/public/posts/linear-regression.md

 # Training the Model

 _Training_ simply means finding the best weights that allow the model to make accurate predictions on our data.
-Now that we can measure our model's performance via **Mean Squared Error**, we want to _minmize_ this function in order to achieve the lowest possible error.
+Now that we can measure our model's performance via **Mean Squared Error**, we want to _minimize_ this function in order to achieve the lowest possible error.
 The model starts off with random weights.
 At first, it makes bad predictions.
 Our goal is to _adjust the weights_ so that the model makes better predictions (i.e., the error decreases).
 This is where **gradient descent** comes in.

 ## Gradient Descent